 Community Rail Lancashire (CRL) has a team who specialise in working with young people especially schools and colleges.

-The team is made up of: Brian Haworth, Community Rail Development Officer,
+The team is made up of: Brian Haworth, Community Rail Development Officer, and

 Daisy Chapman-Chamberlain, Community Rail Education Development Officer